ppy/osu-wiki/news/2018/2018-05-08-new-featured-artist-VINXIS.md

 [![](https://assets.ppy.sh/artists/22/header.jpg)](https://osu.ppy.sh/beatmaps/artists/22)

-A veteran osu! player and accomplished mapper to boot, **[VINXIS](https://osu.ppy.sh/users/4323406)** has lived and even helped create the moments that make osu! really tick.
+A veteran osu! player and accomplished mapper to boot, **::VINXIS::{ user-id=4323406 }** has lived and even helped create the moments that make osu! really tick.
 On days that aren't particularly sidetracked, he's experimenting with new sounds in his music, or just generally pottering around osu! and enjoying his time with friends.

 Beyond that, VINXIS has also been a major force in the osu! community at large, having helped organize and run major events like OHC and the Mapper's Choice Awards.
 There's very little that he *hasn't* done - you're bound to have seen or heard of him somewhere!